k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07b_param_implementation_param_coupling.md

 ### FK Creation in the TDM DB
   - By default, the TDM process runs the MDB_EXPORT command in a mode that creates physical FKs on child tables in the TDM DB.
 For example, the Subscriber table is linked to the Customer table via the customer_id field.
 The MDB_EXPORT command creates an FK on the Subscriber.customer_id field.
 Verify that linked fields in the parent LU table are defined as either PKs or unique indexes, and ensure **all parent PK/unique index fields** are linked to the child LU table as a way to enable FK creation on the child table.
- -  However, sometimes the parent-child tables are not linked via a parent's unique field.
+ -  Occasionally, the parent-child tables are not linked via a parent's unique field.
 As an example, the Subscriber table has a PK on the combination of subscriber_id and contact_id fields, but only the latter is linked to the Contact table.
 To handle such cases, TDM V9.3.1 introduces a new mode to support schema export without FK creations:
     - A new Global, **CREATE_PHYSICAL_FK_IN_MDB_EXPORT_SCHEMA**, has been added.
 When set to **false** (the default is **true**), it prevents FK creation on the exported LU schema in the TDM DB.

 ## Optional — Adding Parameters to a Logical Unit